SofiaNavarro/CompLing/README.md

 exploratory_analysis.R: code for exploratory analysis

-wordcloud.R: code for th wordclouds
+wordcloud.R: code for the wordclouds